Atarilab/DOOM/README.md

 ### ControllerBase
 This is a base controller class that needs to be inherited if you need to define your own controller.
 By default, it is not a ROS2 node.
 However, you can convert it into one by also inheriting from `Node` in `rclpy.node`.
 Usually, this is only required if you want to visualise something from inside your controller.
 If you need more info on doing this, check out the `RLControllerBase`.

+In the barest form for creating a new controller, all you need is to inherit the `ControllerBase` and complete the `compute_lowlevelcmd` function, that has access to the states that you subscribe to, and you can compute the desired motor commands in the form of PD targets or torques and pass return it.
+An example of this can be seen in the `ZeroController` or the `DampingController`.

 ### Joystick Interface
 The joystick interface is used to switch between different modes/controllers and also to send commands to the controller.
 There are already some common joystick transitions defined to switch across the different modes.
 Additionally, you can add your own joystick mappings inside your controller by adding them in `get_joystick_mappings()`.
 Pay attention to not overriding existing joystick mappings for damping and zero modes for safety reasons.